Jawmo/Hope/README.md

 # HopeWeb_Dev

 Python-based MUD that was my excuse for learning to code.
-This is about a year's worth of learning to code.
 Feel free to use it and improve upon it!

 The main goal was really to get a simple game running and to learn how Python works.
 I wanted to keep things extremely simple and easy to build upon and I'm really quite proud of the work for a beginner.
 If you improve upon it, I am more than happy to incorporate changes!